IB-Stat Side Effects

 Generic Name: hyoscyamine

-Note: This page contains information about the side effects of hyoscyamine.
-Some of the dosage forms included on this document may not apply to the brand name IB-Stat.
+Note: This document contains side effect information about hyoscyamine.
+Some of the dosage forms listed on this page may not apply to the brand name IB-Stat.

 For the Consumer

 Applies to hyoscyamine: oral conventional tablets and sublingual tablets, oral extended-release capsules and tablets, oral oral solution and elixir, oral orally disintegrating tablets, parenteral injection

 Most adverse effects are manifestations of pharmacologic effects at muscarinic-cholinergic receptors and usually are reversible when therapy is discontinued.

 Severity and frequency of adverse effects are dose related and individual intolerance varies greatly; adverse effects occasionally may be obviated by a reduction in dosage but this also may eliminate potential therapeutic effects.